Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Introduction

 In this work, we report a thorough study of the evolution of structural, magnetic, and electrical properties in MnBi$_{2-x}$Sb$_x$Te$_4$.
 We also report the first successful synthesis and physical properties of MnSb$_2$Te$_4$, which has been proposed\cite{eremeev2017competing} to be isostructural to MnBi$_2$Te$_4$ but has never been experimentally investigated.
-X-ray studies show he same rhombohedral structure (space group \textit{R-3m}) in the whole composition range.
-The anisotropic magnetic properties suggest all compositions order into the same A-type antiferromagnetic structure.
-With increasing Sb content, the lattice parameters, the antiferromagnetic ordering temperature, Weiss constant, saturation moment, the critical fields for spin flop transition and moment saturation decrease.
-The partial substitution of Bi by Sb also dramatically affects the transport properties.
-A crossover from n-type to p-type conducting behavior is observed around x=0.63.
-Data analyses suggest that both the interlayer magnetic interaction and single ion anisotropy decrease with increasing Sb content.
+The existence of MnSb$_2$Te$_4$ makes it possible to synthesize a complete solid solution MnBi$_{2-x}$Sb$_x$Te$_4$.
+X-ray powder diffraction data reveal the same rhombohedral structure (space group \textit{R-3m}) in the whole composition range.
+The partial substitution of Bi by Sb is expected to tune the Fermi level without disturbing the magnetic layers.
+Indeed, we observed dramatic doping effects on the transport properties.
+A crossover from n-type to p-type conducting behavior is observed around $x\approx0.63$.
+However, we also observed dramatic doping effects on the structural and magnetic properties suggesting intimate coupling of the structural, magnetic, and electrical properties in MnBi$_{2-x}$Sb$_x$Te$_4$.
+With increasing Sb content, the lattice parameters, the antiferromagnetic ordering temperature, Weiss constant, saturation moment, the critical fields for spin flop transition and moment saturation all decrease.
+Analysis of the magnetization data suggests that both the interlayer magnetic interaction and single ion anisotropy decrease with increasing Sb content for $x\leq1.72$.